gregriff/gpt-cli/README.md

 Speaking of usage bill, once your current conversation costs more than a cent or two, it will be shown at the end of the response so that you know how much you're spending.
 Total session cost will also be shown when the program exits.

 The pricing for the turbo models is very [cheap](https://openai.com/pricing), and I use the official [tokenizer](https://github.com/openai/tiktoken) to count the tokens, so it should be accurate.
-For clarity, OpenAI bills you on tokens per request, and the entire chat history of prompts and responses are sent in each request.
+For clarity, OpenAI bills you on tokens per request AND response, and the entire chat history of previous prompts and responses are sent in EACH request.
 As long as you remember to clear your history after a few prompts you will be fine.
 If you are worried, set a usage limit on your OpenAI [account.](https://platform.openai.com/login/)

 If you want to have multiple sessions, use [screen](https://www.gnu.org/software/screen/manual/screen.html) or [tmux](https://github.com/tmux/tmux/wiki).
 This is the difference between this project and [elia](https://github.com/darrenburns/elia).